UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 runs by datasets and objectives.
 It automatically searches the work directory for the necessary test results and creates the plots/tables.

-The suggested list of package requirements is in the file requirements.txt.

-The R script ...
-In order to work the R scripts require an internet connection.
-These data files are already present in the work directory, still the scripts are included for reproducibility.

 ## Program results

 The results for a k-fold cross-validation are saved in a subdirectory of "work".
 The path is